clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/8-connect-geographically-dispersed-networks-expressroute-global-reach.md

 You are a network engineer for a company with offices in London and Tokyo.
 How can you configure communications between the two offices?

-(X) Use a local service provider in London and a different local service provider in Tokyo.
+(x) Use a local service provider in London and a different local service provider in Tokyo.
 GlobalReach connects the branches using ExpressRoute and the Microsoft global network.{{Correct.
 You can use a local service provider wherever your offices are, and GlobalReach will connect the branches using ExpressRoute and the Microsoft global network.}}

 ( ) Use a local service provider that has a presence in both London and Tokyo, and enable GlobalReach to onnect to each local service provider location.{{Incorrect.
 You can use different local service providers in each location.}}